 The dentists will discuss the patient’s medical history before the extraction appointment.
 On the day of the extraction, patients will be given written and verbal instructions about post-operative care for the extraction site, and the dentists will answer any other questions that patients may have.

 If our dentists recommend that a tooth is eliminated, they will offer the patient several options to replace the missing tooth.
+Some possible options for tooth replacement may include: dental implants, dental bridges, partial dentures, or full dentures.
 Once our patients are educated about their options, they can discuss these choices with the dentists to decide together on the ideal plan for tooth replacement.